Frequently Asked Questions

 After providing direction on the engagement plan and project delivery, Council has received updates at various stages in the process and the final recommendations will be presented to City Council in early fall.
 Council will consider the Plan or overall adoption at this time, however decisions regarding proceeding with specific recommendations and funding will be made by future Councils as part of the annual budgeting process.

-How were the recommendations for a third river crossing developed?
+How were the recommendations for a third river crossing at 21st Street developed?

-Public feedback received in Phases 2 & 3 of the 2018 Connecting Courtenay Master Transportation Plan helped prioritize recommendations for network improvements.
+The proposed 21st River crossing had been informed by public feedback received in Phases 2 & 3 of the 2018 Connecting Courtenay Master Transportation Plan.
+The public feedback helped prioritize recommendations for network improvements.
 A variety of improvements were assessed to improve safety across all modes, reduce congestion and better connect people to key destinations.
 Growth pressures on the crossings, downtown and northeast areas, as well specifically Ryan Road and Highway 19A Bypass were areas of concern for many residents.
 Specifically, the limited river crossings, congested traffic flow and adjacent intersections were mentioned.

 A combination of previous decisions and studies along with technical review in 2018 removed several crossing options from further consideration in Courtenay due to impacts and/or changes to localized conditions (including 3rd Street, 6th Street, 8th Street, 11th Street, 13th Street, 19th Street, and 20th Street).
 The remaining crossing alternatives at 21st Street and 29th Street were further considered at a high level based on forecast traffic patterns, preliminary feasibility, as well as potential community and environmental impacts.
 The preliminary investigations and stakeholder meetings resulted in eliminating 29th Street from further review largely based on the reduced traffic diversion that would be expected, as well as the significant costs and high environmental impacts.